lupyuen/lupyuen.github.io/src/lte2.md

 # Outgoing Phone Call

-This is how we dial a Phone Number to make an __Outgoing Phone Call__: [dial_number](https://github.com/lupyuen2/wip-pinephone-nuttx-apps/blob/8ea4208cbd4758a0f1443c61bffa7ec4a8390695/examples/hello/hello_main.c#L343-L432)
+In NuttX, this is how we dial a Phone Number to make an __Outgoing Phone Call__: [dial_number](https://github.com/lupyuen2/wip-pinephone-nuttx-apps/blob/8ea4208cbd4758a0f1443c61bffa7ec4a8390695/examples/hello/hello_main.c#L343-L432)

 ```c
 // Get Range of PCM Parameters for Digital Audio